Available Education Programs

 Recognizing and Reporting Child Abuse

-This seminar teaches individuals who work with children on a daily basis, about the signs and symptoms of child abuse.
-Professionals will learn facts about child abuse, how to recognize physical and behavioral signs of the varying forms of child abuse, as well as many other important details including how to make a report.
+This training is appropriate for anyone who interacts with children and teaches participants about the signs and symptoms of child abuse.
+Participants will learn facts about child abuse, how to recognize physical and behavioral signs of the varying forms of child abuse, as well as many other important details including how to make a report.
 (1.5–2 hours)

 Play It Safe!®